 |Limited AWD||320 hp||270 miles||USD 56,100|

 The Ioniq 6 is the sleekest, most high-tech, and greenest sedan Hyundai has brought to the market.
 Significantly more spacious than gas-powered models like Hyundai’s own Sonata, the Ioniq 6 is comparable and in many aspects appears better than Tesla’s Model 3.
 It’s priced well, too, and now, its success will depend on a stable supply.
 The Tesla Model 3, which is much cheaper and eligible for federal tax credits, is still a more appealing pick in the segment in many aspects, though.

 Hyundai Ioniq 6 FAQs

 What is the expected Ioniq 6 price & competitor list?

-The electric sedan is expected with a range of 379 miles (WLTP), with 80 percent charging achievable in 18 minutes.
+The electric sedan delivers an EPA-est. range of 361 miles, with 80 percent charging achievable in about 18 minutes.

 What is the Ioniq 6 release date in the U.S.?

 The Hyundai Ioniq 6 is available at U.S. dealerships now.